Machine-learning based flow field estimation using floating sensor locations: Methods

-For the model training, Adam~\citep{kingma2017adam} is adopted as the weight optimiser, and the loss is evaluated with the mean squared error.
+For the model training, Adam~\cite{kingma2017adam} is adopted as the weight optimizer, and the loss is evaluated with the mean squared error.
 The number of epochs is set to $2000$ based on the loss convergence, and the model with the minimum loss during the training is used for validation.
+All training in this study is conducted with an NVIDIA Tesla A100 graphics processing unit.
 It should be noted here that the purpose of the present method is to \textit{estimate} the flow fields from the \textit{observed} sensor locations.
 Unlike typical ML applications, the model does not need to \textit{predict} flow fields with \textit{unseen} sensor locations.
 Thus, the whole dataset for all time periods can be supplied simultaneously for model training and there is no need to separate the dataset for training and testing.